sensel/morph-docs/docs/morph.md

 ### Gaming
 ![Sensel Morph Gaming Overlay callouts](img/overlay_gaming_callouts.jpg)

-The Gaming Overlay converts the Morph into a game pad for playing games.
+The Gaming Overlay converts the Morph into a game controller.
 Based on popular controllers, the Gaming Overlay has everything you need to play games.

 ### Media Editing